arh1/presentation-docker-drupal/slides/docker4drupal.md

 * You provide server (e.g. AWS acct) and repo
 * Wodby handles management + deployment via dashboard
 * Local dev options are bare bones Docker/Drupal approach by Wodby
+* Essentially a nice compose file that's tuned for Drupal
 * "Stacks" for deploying to prod